vercel/examples/faq.md

 ## How to leave feedback

 To report issues and leave feedback first make sure you are using the most recent version of both the runtime builder and Next.JS.
-Then if the issue persists you can open an issue in this repository with your feedback or request.
+Then, if the issue persists, you can open an issue in this repository with your feedback or request.